Enhancing image quality prediction with self-supervised visual masking: Introduction

 \section{Introduction}

 Full-Reference Image Quality Metrics (FR-IQMs), which take as an input a pair of reference and distorted images, play a crucial role in a wide range of applications in digital image processing, such as image compression and transmission, as well as in evaluating the rendered content in computer graphics and vision.
 They are commonly used as a cost function in optimizing restoration tasks like denoising, deblurring, and super-resolution \cite{ding2021comparison}.
-Consequently, developing FR-IQMs that are accurately reflecting the visual quality of images in accordance with the characteristics of the human visual system (HVS) is critical.
+Consequently, developing FR-IQMs that accurately reflect the visual quality of images in accordance with the characteristics of the human visual system (HVS) is critical.
 The most commonly used FR-IQMs for evaluating image quality are the mean square error (MSE) or mean absolute error (MAE).
 While these per-pixel metrics are easy to compute, they assess image quality regardless of spatial content, leading to false positive predictions.
-This can be seen in \refFig{Teaser}a, where noise is less noticeable in textured regions, while MAE predicts uniformly distributed error.
+This can be seen in \refFig{Teaser}a, where Gaussian noise is less noticeable in textured regions, while MAE predicts uniformly distributed error.
 Similarly, a depth-of-field blur is primarily visible on high-contrast fonts \refFig{Teaser}b, while MAE predicts the blur visibility also in smooth gradient regions.
-Other classic metrics like SSIM \cite{wang04}, while accounting for spatial content, often result in false positive predictions (the JPEG artifact and invisible color dithering pattern in \refFig{Teaser}c-d, respectively).
-A recent hand-crafted metric \FLIP \, \cite{Andersson2020} is specifically designed to predict the visual differences in time-sequential image-pair flipping, which can make it too sensitive for side-by-side image evaluation, e.g., noise less visible in high-contrast texture (\refFig{Teaser}e) and contrast reduction less visible in already high-contrast regions (\refFig{Teaser}f).
+Other classic metrics like SSIM \cite{wang04}, while accounting for spatial content, often result in false positive predictions (the JPEG artifact and image-based rendering (IBR) artifact in \refFig{Teaser}c-d, respectively).
+A recent hand-crafted metric \FLIP \, \cite{Andersson2020} is specifically designed to predict the visual differences in time-sequential image-pair flipping, which can make it too sensitive for side-by-side image evaluation, e.g., noise is less visible in high-contrast texture (\refFig{Teaser}e) or \mojtaba{motion blur is not equally visible across different parts of an image} (\refFig{Teaser}f).
 Recognizing that hand-crafted image features may not adequately capture the HVS complexity, modern metrics \cite{zhang2018perceptual} strive to assess the perceptual dissimilarity between images by comparing deep features extracted from classification networks \cite{simonyan2015deep}.
-These metrics appear to better account for the characteristics of the HVS; however, they are designed to generate a single value per image pair and can not provide correct error localization, as can be seen in \refFig{Teaser}g-h for the non-eccentricity pattern noise and Gaussian blur examples, respectively.
+These metrics appear to better account for the HVS characteristics; however, they are designed to generate a single value per image pair and cannot provide correct visible error localization, as can be seen in the impulse noise example (\refFig{Teaser}g).
+Moreover, the features learned through training the classification networks tend to be less sensitive to global distortions, such as moderate color and brightness changes (\refFig{Teaser}h) that have less impact on reliable classification.